 This will affect over 850 million users who still rely on it, including many small and medium-sized businesses and home users.
 You may ask yourself: What exactly will happen on 14 October 2025, or the day after?
 The answer is that Microsoft will no longer provide technical support and essential security updates to Windows 10 users, but the OS will continue to function, meaning that you can use your computer as usual, but without being provided with any updates.

-The interesting fact here is that Microsoft’s latest operating system, Windows 11, will remain the only one supported until Windows 12 is officially released (expected between June and October 2025).
-This is where the tech giant’s decision to officially end support for Windows 10 makes sense, considering the imminent release of the newest OS version.
+Microsoft’s latest operating system, Windows 11, will remain the only supported version.
+This is where the tech giant’s decision to officially end support for Windows 10 makes sense, considering the ongoing focus on their current platform.

-Nowadays, Windows 10 users are way more than those using Windows 11, which is expected to change very soon, after Microsoft’s announcement.
-From the moment that the tech giant will no longer provide technical support, all users that rely on that OS will unfortunately become a “sweet bite” for the cybercriminals, because their systems will be vulnerable since no security updates will be provided after the end of support date.
+Nowadays, there are way more Windows 10 users than those using Windows 11, which is expected to change very soon after Microsoft’s announcement.
+From the moment the tech giant no longer provides technical support, all users that rely on that OS will unfortunately become prime targets for cybercriminals, because their systems will be vulnerable since no security updates will be provided after the end of support date.

 These users will find themselves in a delicate situation given that Windows 10 has been the backbone of business operations and personal computing for a decade since Microsoft released it back in 2015.
 If you are among them and continue using Windows 10, and you’re wondering how to prepare or what your options are as the end-of-life date of Windows 10 approaches, rest assured; we’ve got you covered.